Clawest

 All 4 direct competitors I analyzed utilized quantity selectors with plus-and-minus buttons and an in-between input field on their product and cart pages.
 Making this change allows users to alter the quantity with less clicks and scrolling involved.

-My team felt unsure about making this change because they saw no issue with the dropdown initially, but I gained their support after noting that we'd need to gather data to determine the maximum number of items a user can select and how that may elongate the dropdown.
+My team felt unsure about making this change because they saw no issue with the dropdown initially, but I gained their support after noting that we'd need to gather data to determine the maximum number of items a user could select and how that may elongate the menu when opened.

 Version 1